There is no language instinct

 When writing The “Language Instinct” Debate, I found this argument stronger than the nativists’ other arguments.
 I met it by developing an alternative explanation for the universals.
 Herbert Simon (1969: ch.
 4) showed that, for purely formal, statistical reasons, complex systems which emerge from gradual evolutionary processes will have a certain, hierarchical type of structure.
 Simon’s theory is particularly applicable to cultural evolution (it works in that domain better than in the domain of biological evolution); and I argued that, if present-day human languages were the outcome of cultural evolution, Simon predicts that they should share very much the structural properties which Chomsky identified.

-Thus, by moving to the Minimalist Theory (which they presumably find more descriptively adequate), generative linguists have undercut their best argument for nativism.
+Thus, by moving to the Minimalist Theory (which they presumably found more descriptively adequate), generative linguists undercut their best argument for nativism.

 1.b Counterfactual idealizations

 Part of the force of Chomsky’s nativist case stemmed not from his arguments, but from counterfactual “simplifying assumptions” he chose to impose on the discussion.